San Diego County Bar Foundation Awards $521,000 in Grants to 24 Local Nonprofits

 - San Diego Volunteer Lawyer Program – $5,000 to provide representation to low-income individuals, prioritizing survivors of domestic violence and their children;

-- Think Dignity – $7,500 to coordinate homeless legal services and provide “Know Your Rights” materials to the indigent; and
+- Think Dignity – $7,500 to coordinate legal services for the homeless and provide “Know Your Rights” materials to the indigent; and

 - Voices for Children – $7,500 to provide court appointed special advocates to young children in foster care and fund assessment and triage for additional children’s cases.